 - List of editors for a given page

 - Strip spoilers: Strips all the spoiler tags from a page.
 Don't use this tool stupidly.
 You should also add a warning about unmarked spoilers afterwards.
+Note that it can sometimes mess up potholes within spoiler tags, so it's a good idea to do a search on the page afterward for any stray brackets.

 - Trope importance sorter: List of tropes in a work page, sorted by the importance people assign to them.